microsoft/msagljs/website/docs/api.md

 #### Short description of the method

-If you need to start coding right away, please skip this section.
 Sugiayama scheme sometimes is also called the hierarchical layout.
-It is probably one of the most popular layouts in the World.
-The layout is meant for directed graph where the nodes organized in horizontal layers and the edges are rendered downword according to their direction.
+It is meant for a directed graph.
+It organizes the nodes in horizontal layers and renders the edges following their direction.
-It is possible to achieve for an acyclic graph.
+These conditions are possible to achieve for an acyclic graph.
+For a graph with cycles the method eliminates those.
 There is a good article describing the layout at https://en.wikipedia.org/wiki/Layered_graph_drawing.
 The implementation in MSAGL closely follows [the paper of Dot/Graphviz authors](https://www.researchgate.net/profile/Emden-Gansner/publication/3187542_A_Technique_for_Drawing_Directed_Graphs/links/5c0abd024585157ac1b04523/A-Technique-for-Drawing-Directed-Graphs.pdf).
 The differences of the implementation of MSAGL with the Dot approach are mostly described in [Drawing Graphs with GLEE](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/gd2007-glee.pdf) and [Improving Layered Graph Layouts with Edge Bundling](https://elar.urfu.ru/bitstream/10995/111368/1/2-s2.0-79952265484.pdf).
 The improvements are in the fast calculation of the layers, and the edge routing.